nemanja-popovic/simple-battery-component/README.md

 ![alt tag](https://raw.githubusercontent.com/nemanja-popovic/simple-battery-component/master/battery100%25.PNG)

+## How to install

+Install simply by executing:

+    bower i simple-battery-component -S

+command.
+Bower is required and explanation how to install bower can be found in `Dependencies` part of this Readme.md file.

 ## How to use

 In order to use this element first add refrence to the simple-battery-status.html.
 Then just use the element